Knowledge Distillation for Large Language Models

 Development of a web application for Enviok

-# Collect data from teacher (GPT-4o)
+# Collecting data from teacher (GPT-4o)

 def collect_teacher_outputs(prompts: list[str], client) -> list[dict]: